Snoop Dogg has embarrassed KU.

 Snoop Dogg gave his two cents during an appearance on the Howard Stern Show.
 The “G Thang” rapper was shocked when Long issued an apology.
 “The audience enjoyed that sh*t.
 I don’t know what the f*ck they talking about,” Snoop said.
 “When you pay for Snoop Dogg, you gon’ get Snoop Dogg.”

 Prior to the concert, Snoop was caught on video teaching Self the lyrics to “Nuthin But a G Thang.”
 The 56-year-old head coach also wore a large Adidas shirt accessorized with a “$” chain to promote Snoop’s appearance.
-In addition to NCAA infractions, multiple student-athletes and coaches have been arrested.
+In addition to NCAA infractions, many student-athletes and coaches have been arrested at KU.

-Is there a lack of institutional control at KU?
+Is there a lack of institutional control at Kansas?

 Watch Snoop’s gangsta performance.